DavesCodeMusings/davescodemusings.github.io/README.md

 ## ESP32 / ESP8266 MicroPython
 * [ESP](https://github.com/DavesCodeMusings/esp) -- MicroPython to do cool and useful things with the Espressif devices.
 * [BLESP32](https://github.com/DavesCodeMusings/BLESP32) -- Bluetooth beacon in MicroPython.
+* [BTHome MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython) -- A Bluetooth beacon that adheres to the BTHome format.
 * [Smart Thermostat](https://github.com/DavesCodeMusings/smart-thermostat-lab/blob/main/README.md) -- Building a smart thermostat in stages as a teaching tool.

 ## ESP8266 C